-16.1 All employees should not be communicating with pupils outside school through the use of ICT, unless the purpose is solely to conduct their professional duties and has been agreed with your line manager/ Headteacher.

-16.2 In exceptional circumstances, if an employee needs to contact a pupil through the use of ICT outside school hours, the communication must at all times be within appropriate professional boundaries and must be transparent and open to scrutiny.

-16.3 Schools and colleges should provide a safe environment to learn and work, including when online.
+- 16.1 All employees should not be communicating with pupils outside school through the use of ICT, unless the purpose is solely to conduct their professional duties and has been agreed with your line manager/ Headteacher. - 16.2 In exceptional circumstances, if an employee needs to contact a pupil through the use of ICT outside school hours, the communication must at all times be within appropriate professional boundaries and must be transparent and open to scrutiny. - 16.3 Schools and colleges should provide a safe environment to learn and work, including when online.
 Filtering and monitoring are both important parts of safeguarding pupils and staff from potentially harmful and inappropriate online material.
-All employees should be aware of who is the schools identified filtering and monitoring personnel is to report any concerns to the Headteacher.

-16.4 Internal e-mails, via registered school email account, should only be used to communicate in line with the protocols laid out within the school's policy on internet and e-mail usage.
-Please refer to school's ICT policy, located in the Headteacher's office, on the school website and on Google spaces.
+All employees should be aware of who is the schools identified filtering and monitoring personnel is to report any concerns to. - 16.4 Internal e-mails, via registered school email account, should only be used to communicate in line with the protocols laid out within the school's policy on internet and e-mail usage.